Propagation of quantum gravity-modified gravitational waves on a classical FLRW spacetime: Polymer quantization and the effective Hamiltonian

-As mentioned in the previous section, the Hamiltonian \eqref{eq:Hamiltonian-FLRW-1} is a time-dependent one which makes finding its effective counterpart complicated.
-In order to circumvent this issue, we will lift the system to the extended phase space (EPS), find the effective counterpart there, and bring that effective Hamiltonian to the usual phase space where the effective Hamiltonian is now time-dependent.
-A schematics of our method can be seen in Fig. \ref{fig:schem}.
-The steps are written below or close to the arrows in parenthesis, hence ``to EPS'' is step (1) etc. In the following sections we detail this procedure.
-Section \ref{subsec:TI-C-H} is devoted to steps (1) and (2), section \ref{subsec:PQ-TI-EH} discusses step (3) and in section \ref{subsec:PEffTDH} we will follow steps (4) and (5).
+A schematic of our method can be seen in Fig. \ref{fig:schem}.
+The steps are written below or close to the arrows in parentheses, i.e., ``to EPS'' is step (1), etc. In the following sections we detail this procedure.
+Section \ref{subsec:TI-C-H} is devoted to steps (1) and (2), Sec. \ref{subsec:PQ-TI-EH} discusses step (3), and in Sec. \ref{subsec:PEffTDH} we will follow steps (4) and (5).

 \tikzstyle{block} = [rectangle, draw, fill=blue!20, text width=7.5em, text centered, rounded corners, minimum height=3em] \tikzstyle{line} = [draw, -latex']